 A thorough news report should try to present a viewpoint from scientists not directly involved in the study, or from people with genuine expertise who can offer a balanced viewpoint.
 Both sides of the scale should be represented, not just the study authors.

 Watch out for that when assessing health news stories.
 Consider who is being quoted and whether they are genuine experts in the field.
 Are they likely to be biased in one direction or another?

 Beware of this, too: the problem of so-called “false balance” in medical reporting.
-News stories ought to be balanced, providing differing points of view on social and political matters; and even in the world of science, many issues are not firmly settled.
+News stories ought to be balanced, providing different points of view on social and political matters; and even in the world of science, many issues are not firmly settled.

 But that doesn’t mean that all sides should have equal weight.
-Controversy may be interesting, and it may attract readers and mouse-clicks to stories, but scientifically invalid or blatantly false assertions should not be given equal weight to what a vast and established scientific consensus shows.
+Controversy may be interesting, as it may attract readers and mouse-clicks to stories, but scientifically invalid or blatantly false assertions should not be given equal weight to what a vast and established scientific consensus shows.

 So what should the media’s role be when looking at the world of alternative medicine?
 The answer is to treat stories about alternative medicine with the same rigor as they should treat any other medical story.

 Get the facts right, interview the experts, and don’t create a false impression based on biased opinions or salesmanship.
 Some promising stories can genuinely help people, but sometimes those get mixed up with clickbait.